IRDG2OI/seatizen-to-zenodo/README.md

 ```
 #PBS -q ftp
 ```
-:warning: **IMPORTANT**: because this queue is the only one that can download maps from the internet, you should only be using it for maps creation and limit the number of parallel jobs you run to 6.
+:warning: Because this queue is the only one that can download maps from the internet, you should only be using it for maps creation and limit the number of parallel jobs you run to 6.

 Here is the recommended configuration for the simultaneous creation of six PDF previews from six different sessions:
 ```